Wes Scantlin: Legal issues and controversies

 On September 4, 2012, he was arrested for drunk and disorderly conduct on a cross-country flight from Boston to Los Angeles; the plane had to make an emergency landing in Austin, Texas, where Scantlin was charged with public intoxication.

 In May 2013, Scantlin was arrested on domestic violence charges after he allegedly dragged his ex-wife Jessica Nicole Smith and pulled her by the arm or shirt.
 In July, he was arrested by the Los Angeles Police Department on charges of felony vandalism after he used a buzzsaw and sledgehammer to destroy property on his neighbor's patio.

 During a show at Trees Dallas on April 16, 2014, he threw a microphone and beer into the audience, and appeared to threaten and attempt to physically attack members of the audience.
 He also received criticism as he appeared to be lip-syncing during the performance.

 On January 16, 2015, Scantlin was arrested at Denver International Airport after taking a joyride on a baggage carousel and entering a restricted area.
 During a show on April 2, he smashed his guitar, headphones, and part of the drum kit before walking out.
 On April 15, he was arrested and charged for disorderly conduct at Milwaukee Mitchell International Airport.
-On July 26, he was arrested in the early morning after leading sheriff deputies on a high-speed chase in excess of 100 mph through Renville County, Minnesota.
+On July 26, he was arrested in the early morning after leading sheriff deputies on a high-speed chase in excess of through Renville County, Minnesota.
 He faced a felony charge of fleeing a police officer in a motor vehicle and two gross misdemeanors of driving under the influence, but the charges were dropped.
 On August 5, he was arrested for driving under the influence in Sturgis, South Dakota.